Alias: Team Pulse, Sprint Pulse

 ✥ ✥ ✥

-Since things are done in sprints of equal length, it is easier to synchronize.
-For example, if department A needs something from department B, it can be expected to be worked on in near future.
+Since things are done in Sprints of equal length, it is easier to synchronize.
+For example, if department A needs something from department B, it can be expected to be worked on in the near future.
 At least the progress can be followed.

-In other words, working at the same cadence reduces mura (inconsistency) by keeping the work flows in balance and aligning Sprint start and end dates.
+In other words, working at the same cadence reduces mura (inconsistency) by keeping the workflows in balance and aligning Sprint start and end dates.
 Cadence creates natural synchronization points across the enterprise, and without synchronization points, inventory can build up.
-Consistent cadence helps smooth out flow , reducing muri (stress).
-Being in synch makes it possible for all teams to work together to resolve dependencies immediately, in real time, instead of waiting for the next opportunity to align and to “get in step.”
+Consistent cadence helps smooth out flow (, pp. 176–78), reducing muri (stress).
+Being in sync makes it possible for all teams to work together to resolve dependencies immediately, in real time, instead of waiting for the next opportunity to align and to “get in step.”
 Reducing both mura and muri contribute to reduced waste.
 Organizational Sprint Pulse makes it easier for teams to share goals and to work together, and makes it easier for all teams to share a single instance of each of the major Sprint events of Sprint Planning, the Sprint Review, and the Sprint Retrospective.
 These combined waste reductions contribute to achieving the Greatest Value.

-The approach is broadly practiced and is recommended in the literature.
-It is particularly important when there are several firms working together on a product, as in Development Partnership.
+Most Scrum organizations in the wild use Organizational Sprint Pulse—and the literature generally recommends using it ().
+This is particularly important in large development efforts or when there are several firms working together on a product, as in Development Partnership.

-Organizational Sprint Pulse can appear to compensate for lack of Cross-Functional Teams and Stable Teams in order to keep specialization and resource management — reminiscent of pre-Scrum times.
+Organizational Sprint Pulse can appear to compensate for lack of Cross-Functional Teams and Stable Teams in order to keep specialization and resource management reminiscent of pre-Scrum times.
 Explicit synchronization points can be (ab)used to move team members between teams or to coordinate between specialized teams.
-It is not the intention of the pattern.
-Organizational Sprint Pulse is best applied for Cross-Functional Teams and Stable Teams.
+This is not the intention of the pattern.
+Organizational Sprint Pulse works best with Cross-Functional Teams and Stable Teams.

 Organizational Sprint Pulse focuses on external coordination, while Scrum of Scrums focuses on internal (to the jointly developed product) coordination.
-For some deeper considerations, see Follow the Moon.
+For some deeper considerations about cadence, see Follow the Moon.